calvinwonpark/openai-projects/k-food-helpdesk/README.md

 - Documents are chunked (800 chars for policies, 600 chars for restaurants) for better retrieval
 - The system uses cosine distance (`<->`) for vector similarity search
 - CORS is configured to allow requests from `localhost:3001` and `localhost:3000`

+### Session-Aware Retrieval Caching

+The system implements intelligent caching to reduce API calls and improve performance:

+- **How it works**: When a user asks a question, the system checks if a similar query (cosine similarity > 0.9) exists in that session's cache
+- **Cache hit**: If a similar query is found, cached retrieval results are returned (skips embedding API call and database query)
+- **Cache miss**: If no similar query exists, the system performs the retrieval and caches the result for future use
+- **Session management**: Each browser session gets its own cache that persists until the tab is closed (managed via `sessionStorage`)
+- **Cache limits**: Each session caches up to the last 50 queries to prevent unbounded memory growth
+- **Note**: The cache is in-memory and resets when the server restarts.
+For production deployments, consider using Redis or a database-backed cache for persistence across restarts